 Targeted Readership: Men in LTR’s

-In a previous post, Introduction to Game Theory 101 (February 11, 2018), I covered some findings from the research of Dr. John Gottman, which involved making ‘bids’.
+In a previous post, Introduction to Game Theory 101 (February 11, 2018), I covered an aspect of game play that involves making ‘bids’.
 Bids cover any kind of statement or action which imply a request for the other person’s consideration, time, attention, or some other investment.

 To illustrate an example of making a bid, I could ask my wife, “Which tie should I wear today?
-The green one with the floral pattern, or the red, ‘power’ tie?”.
+The green one with the floral pattern, or the red, ‘power’ tie?”
 In this statement, I am making a bid for her thoughts and attention.
 Her response says a lot about the health of our relationship.
-She could ignore me (bad), or she could simply say, “Red today” (mediocre), or… she could hold one of the ties up on me, and then the other, look me in the eye, smile, and say, “I think the red tie makes you look more handsome!”, and then give me a kiss (an awesome response).
+She could ignore me (a very bad response), or she could simply say, “Red today” (mediocre), or… she could hold one of the ties up on me, and then the other, look me in the eye, smile, and say, “I think the red tie makes you look more handsome!” …and then give me a kiss (an awesome response).

 In short, my question is not about getting her opinion, per se, but rather, it is an open invitation to her loving response.